PatrickEMcLean/DungeonMerchantStory/WorkingDraft.md

 When the Wizard had returned to his sanctum, Asarah crept as far under the table as her chain would allow.
 She sat wide-eyed and frozen like a rabbit who hopes the fox does not see her.

-But, at the moment, Dimsbury had no attention to spare for her.
+But, at that moment, Dimsbury had no attention to spare for her.
 As soon as he entered the room he was drawn to the flame.
 He muttered to himself, "Brighter.
 More resolved.
 But how can this be?"
 Dimsbury looked around the chamber.
-He waved a hand at the wall sconces and they burst into flame, dispelling the uncertain illumination of the magic flame and filling the room with an honest, if sooty, light.
+He waved a hand at the wall sconces and they burst into flame, dispelling the uncertain illumination of the magic light and filling the room with an honest, if sooty, light.

 A glance at the floor revealed the cause.
 From Relan's body, a rivulet of blood stretched across the floor to the dias on which the flame sat.
 "Could it be?"
 Dimsbury asked.
 He removed the glass cover from the flame.
 Although there was no wind, the flames curved over the side of the dias.
 Dimsbury bent and dipped his fingers into blood.
 He held them above the flame, and as blood dripped downward into the confluence of magic, it was transformed through a brilliant range of hues, and seemed more substantial at the end of it.